dmatthew/my-secret-language/README.md

 Create your own secret language!

 A single page JavaScript application built with [React](https://reactjs.org) using [Next.js](https://nextjs.org/).
-The My Secret Language app uses the Local Storage API for storing your dictionary of words.
+The My Secret Language app uses a PostgreSQL database for storing your dictionary of words and user authentication is handled by [iron-session](https://github.com/vvo/iron-session).
 It uses function components and React hooks.

 See the app in action at [my-secret-language.vercel.app](https://my-secret-language.vercel.app/).